-China Shenzhen International Piano Concerto Competition is one of the three major international piano competitions in China, and also the highest level competition in terms of arts and culture in Shenzhen.
+China Shenzhen International Piano Concerto Competition is one of the major international piano competitions in China, and also the highest level competition in terms of arts and culture in Shenzhen.

 Since 2006, the competition has been held for four times successfully and became a key point to implement the strategy for a strong cultural city by building a âcity of pianoâand create a unique own cityâs culture.